readthedocs/readthedocs.org/docs/user/glossary.rst

    discoverability
       A documentation page is said to be *discoverable* when a user that needs it can find it through various methods:
-      Navigation, searching and cross-references from other pages are the
+      Navigation, in-docs searching, cross-references from other pages, and search engine optimization are the most typical ways of making content *discoverable*.

    Docs as Code
       A term used to describe the workflow of keeping documentation in a Git repository,